KJHJason/Cultured-Downloader/README.md

 Although the program has Japanese language support, most of them are translated by [DeepL](https://www.deepl.com/translator).
 Hence, feel free to correct any mistranslation/grammatical errors by forking it and make a pull request after correcting the translation.

 ## Running the Python File
+- Download all the files in this repository.
 - Install [Python 3.8.X or above](https://www.python.org/downloads/)
 - Install all dependencies by running the command below:
   ```
   pip install -r requirements.txt
   ```
+- Run CulturedDownloader.py and enjoy!

 ## Terms of Use
 1. This program, Cultured Downloader, is not liable for any damages caused.
 This program is meant for personal use and to save time downloading images from pixiv Fanbox and Fantia manually.